datahub-project/datahub/docs/api/tutorials/modifying-dataset-deprecation.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Deprecation
+# Deprecation of Datasets

-## Why Would You Use Deprecation?
+## Why Would You Deprecate Datasets?

-Deprecation indicates the status of an entity.
+The Deprecation feature on DataHub indicates the status of an entity.
 For datasets, keeping the deprecation status up-to-date is important to inform users and downstream systems of changes to the dataset's availability or reliability.
-By updating the status, you can prevent issues and ensure users have access to the most reliable data.
+By updating the status, you can communicate changes proactively, prevent issues and ensure users are always using highly trusted data assets.

 ### Goal Of This Guide